 VXLAN overlay networks support unicast, broadcast, and multicast communication modes in the network.

-Broadcast communication is the mode when one host sends data to all hosts in the network.
+- Broadcast communication is the mode in which one host sends data to all hosts in the network.

 Note that the ability to use VXLAN for multicast traffic results from the MAC-in-UDP encapsulation method (explained above), which allows establishing P2MP connections.
 In multicast mode, remote VTEPs can be found automatically without the need to manually define all neighbors.
 You can define a multicast group associated with a VNI, then VTEP starts to listen to this group.
 The behavior of other VTEPs is similar, and they start to listen to the group if VNIs are set correctly.